mccbc/rayleigh-taylor/README.md

 # rayleigh-taylor
 Data and plotting scripts for simulations of the Rayleigh-Taylor Instability.
-Mentorship project with student researcher Emilee Stonelake.
+Mentorship project with student researcher Emilee S.